bagnaram/bagnaram.github.io/_posts/2020-10-19-century-ride.md

 ---

 This weekend I decided to do another century ride on the cycle.
 I currently ride an early 80s Panasonic Sport LX.
-This ride will take me through some beautifal hilly areas in central Texas.
+This ride will take me through some beautiful hilly areas in central Texas.
 This trip was a little different though.
 I've been getting into botanising lately, and this trip was going to be a way to get out and make some plant observations while on the bike ride.